 What Happens Next?

 We passed our interim assessment in the summer, and are now in the final stages of verification by a B Corp assessor.
-On our current trajectory we hope to be certified in early 2022.
+On our current trajectory we hope to become certified in early 2022.

 We believe that this certification will help us to congruently and modestly explain the positive impacts we have on our employees, our clients, our suppliers and most importantly, the people affected by the social value work that we do.
 By joining the B Corp family, we are consolidating our promise to put the interests of all our stakeholders on an equal footing with shareholder interests.
-We intend to use the B Corp approach to grow sustainably, in a way that supports people and planet.
+We intend to use the B Corp approach to develop sustainably, in a way that supports people and planet.

-Would We Recommend This to Other Firms?
+Would We Recommend B Corp to Other Firms?

 So far, every stage of our B Corp journey has been useful and beneficial.
 If you haven’t done so yet, take a moment to explore the values and business practices that B Corp endorses.
 We will share more about our own experiences as they unfold.